Mobile free food services policy

 Local homelessness support groups

-There are at least 15 of these support groups operating within the local area.
+There are approximately 30 different voluntary groups operating within the inner-city.
 Many of them travel into the inner-city from wider metropolitan Sydney to help people in the local area.
 Most of the services operate after hours or during weekends when many mainstream services are not available.
+Details of operating hours and operating times for services can be accessed by the contact details below.

 Homelessness Project Coordinator